Catwalk Tigi Fashionista Shampoo And Conditioner Review 2019

 - 2 Tbsp of Coconut Oil (full fat).

 - 2 drops of Orange Oil, Lemongrass Oil or Jasmine Oil.

 - 2 Tbsp of Olive Oil.

 - 1 glass Mason Jar.

 Making the shampoo is as easy as mixing all the ingredients in the glass jar and stirring regularly as you add them.
 I recommend adding the coconut oil and olive oil first, and then the other ingredients whilst stirring.
 And that’s it!
 Pretty simple and straightforward.
 However, it’s important to note that you should store the mixture in a fridge, otherwise it will only last about 2-3 days, and roughly a week in the fridge.

 So you’ll be making the shampoo on a weekly basis and should use it on a daily basis in order to make the best use of the ingredients – or make smaller batches of shampoo and use once every two days.
-If the shampoo starts to smell weird or begins to change colour, be sure to throw it out as it can become infected with bacteria that make it smelly and can even cause infection on your scalp.
+If the shampoo starts to smell weird or begins to change color, be sure to throw it out as it can become infected with bacteria that make it smelly and can even cause infection on your scalp.

 To conclude, I’m very conscientious about any products that I consume or apply to my skin or hair, and wouldn’t use (let alone recommend) a product that I thought would have any negative effects or reactions to my hair or skin for that matter.

 Going all-natural is something that I would try and convince everyone to do (or at least try) during the course of their lifetimes, but as that isn’t always a viable solution – certain hair types can’t handle the kind of oil levels that natural products often lead to, I recommend choosing a brand that takes sensitive hair types into consideration.
 TIGI is that brand!